How to use Snapchat for business

 Tell your story

 Snapchat Stories are compilations of images and short videos that can be viewed for up to 24 hours.
 Users want to share their stories with their friends and the business opportunity is to create a compelling, creative narrative on a regular basis.
-Whether you’re baking bread or pushing numbers around a keyboard, find a fun and engaging way to talk about your businesses day to day activity.
+Whether you’re baking bread or pushing numbers around a keyboard, find a fun and engaging way to talk about your businesses day to day activities.
 We all love a story!

 Snapchat is a great way to communicate in small, tight groups.
-When it was released in late 2016 Business Insider called Snapchat’s Group function it’s best feature in years – a big call indeed!
+When it was released in late 2016 Business Insider called Snapchat’s Group function its best feature in years – a big call indeed!
 Create groups of up to 16 people – no more – to discuss specific parts of your service.
 Create tutorials, guides or just a space for your best and nicest clients to hang out.

 In summary, most businesses have been late to the Snapchat party.
 Social media research company, L2, found that Instagram adoption far exceeds Snapchat.
 Maybe because Instagram is far easier to grasp?
 Either way, as with all social platforms constant and consistent communication is necessary in order to get traction.
 Tell a great story and watch your followers grow – but please, no more photos of food and coffee.
 If you’ve got something to say make sure it’s different, engaging and, importantly, you!
 Talk to Start Digital today about our favourite Snapchat filters – or maybe how your business can reach out into a new space!